timescale/docs/promscale/query-data/query-metrics.md

 ## Query label sets for a metric
 The `labels` field in any metric row represents the full set of labels associated with the measurement.
 It is represented as an array of identifiers.
-To return the entire labelset in JSON, you can use the `jsonb()` function, like
+To return the entire labelset in JSON, you can use the `jsonb()` function:
-this:
 ``` sql
 SELECT
     time, value, jsonb(labels) as labels